-The Frenchman is hoping that he can win both trophies this year but is refusing to prioritise either his club or his country
+The Frenchman is hoping that he can win both trophies this year but is refusing to prioritize either his club or his country.

-Carlo Ancelotti's side are searching for their 10th European Cup, while les Bleus are bidding to win this summer's tournament for the first time since 1998.
+Carlo Ancelotti's side is searching for its 10th European Cup, while Les Bleus are bidding to win this summer's tournament for the first time since 1998.

-However, the former Olympique Lyonnais man believes both competitions are too important to pick a favourite and does not want to prioritise either his club or his country.
+However, the former Olympique Lyonnais man believes both competitions are too important to pick a favorite and does not want to prioritize either his club or his country.

 "I can't choose.
 They're both so important.
 They're both possible," Benzema is quoted as saying by Marca.